arc80/plywood/repos/plywood/docs/QuickStart/BuildDocs.md

 The WebCooker is an application written using Plywood.
 You must build and run it using the `plytool` (or `plytool.exe` on Windows) executable located in your workspace root.

+The following commands assume that the current directory is the workspace root.
+If you're running on Linux or macOS, replace `plytool` with `./plytool` instead.
+(It doesn't really matter what the current directory is as long as your command shell finds the `plytool` executable.)

 First, create a [build folder](KeyConcepts#build-folders) named `WebCooker` by running the following command:

     $ plytool folder create WebCooker